Christian Fogarazzo, Director

 Significant Percentage of Students Take Five Years or More of Science

-The diverse and complete Advanced Placement program offerings in science include AP Environmental Science, AP Psychology, AP Biology, AP Chemistry and AP Physics B and C. Excellent results and the addition of the nine-period day has given students the opportunity to opt to take a fifth, sixth or even a seventh year of science.
-These students take the Advanced Placement examinations offered by the College Board.
+The diverse and complete Advanced Placement program offerings in science include AP Environmental Science, AP Psychology, AP Biology, AP Chemistry and AP Physics 1&2 and C. These students take the Advanced Placement examinations offered by the College Board.
 This results in our students having a “leg up” when they enter college, and also may provide for substantial monetary savings through placement out of similar freshman course work in college science.